Horse64/old-core.horse64.org/docs/Specification/Horse64.md

   of bugs.

 - Short strings internally have a different type to cut down on allocations and indirections.
+Longer strings, even if semantically passed by value, actually are kept as a reference type internally to save on memory and copies.
+  But since they cannot reference each other in cycles, this will not increase GC load.

 - Numbers internally can be either a 64bit integer, or a 64bit floating point value.
 Conversions happen